ralbum/ralbum/README.md

 * PHP 7.0 and up
 * Apache with mod_rewrite or nginx (nginx-light on Debian should suffice)
 * Either PHP's GD library but preferably the Imagick extension (and ImageMagick installed)
+* SQLite, this is optional (for search feature and dashboard), usually comes with PHP

 ### Procedure
 * Copy the contents in your DocumentRoot, this can also be a sub-folder